 benefits-eligible employees and their spouses and dependents.

-included should be directed to Human Resources.
+and universities included should be directed to Human Resources.

 - Classes taken by employees should be outside normal working hours.
 As an exception and in some